rbackman/Eclipsicle/README.md

 The code uses a modular `ParameterManager` class so that each subsystem can expose tunable parameters.
 See `shared.h` for enums describing menus, parameters and message types.
 Parameters are exchanged over serial/Mesh using the IDs from this header so that the C++ firmware and Python UI stay in sync.

 Recent updates added a few new LED patterns including a falling bricks build-up effect and a "nebula" gradient that uses noise for subtle color variation.
+The bricks pattern now supports a direction toggle and hue variance, while the nebula effect fades in using a noise driven brightness.

 ### UI Data Files